seen = {}

 NEXT_UNIQUE_ID = 1 # An auto-incremented value

-.
-Second, overwrite undefined attributes of obj
+opts.
+Second, overwrite undefined attributes of obj from defaults.

 defaults: (obj, opts, defaults) ->